lazarm520/scrap-manga/README.md

-# scrap-manga
+# Scrap-manga
-Scrapping manga scans from scan-vf.net with python
+Scrapping manga scans from scan-vf.net with python.

+I used Tkinter for the GUI.